Well-Polaris/2025-hackathon/team-hackaholics/polaris-chatgpt/README.md

 - Description: e.g. ChatGPT Action Client Application for Hackaholics
 - Redirect URIs: https://console.dev.apps.health/ClientApplication/___YOUR_GPT_ID___/oauth/callback
 - Take note of the Client ID and Client Secret.
+- Save and open the Client Application.
+- Click on the Edit tab in the Client Application and choose "PKCE Optional"

+### Polaris Action Configuration:

 Click the gear icon to the right of the Actions section: